Democratic President Lyndon B. Johnson – “The Great Society”

 Second, Republicans hate democracy and will do whatever they can to gerrymander, suppress voting, and the like.
 Third, the Republican party, as Mann and Ornstein put it, is a radical outlier in American political history “best understood as an insurgency that carried the seeds of its own corruption from the start.”
 Fourth, the Trump regime has done everything possible to replace experts with sycophants in every agency in government.
 Fifth, Republicans want to cut or undermine anything that might help ordinary people—such as expanding Medicaid under the ACA.
 This list could go on and on.

 But I’d like to focus on this issue of disbanding an office dedicated to fighting pandemics as an examplar of the potentially catastrophic results for all of us of the modern-day Republican Party.
-(We could also use climate change, environmental degradation or other threats to civilization that Republicans pose to explain the threat they pose to our very survival.)
+(We could also use climate change, environmental degradation or other threats to civilization to explain how Republicans threaten our very survival.
+Noam Chomsky has explained clearly why the Republican party is the most dangerous organization in world history.)
 Why then do Republicans invite these catastrophes?

 It is well-established that the US government—especially when under the influence of Republicans—responds to the wealthy and powerful and is deaf to the concerns of ordinary citizens.
 Once you understand this basic principle it is easy to see why an office dedicated to a government’s response to a pandemic—which benefits all of us and not only the wealthy—wouldn’t be backed to the extent that issues only affecting the wealthy would.
 Why, for instance, have Republicans have done everything possible to subvert and dismantle the ACA, which helps ordinary citizens gain quality health care?
 Because insurance companies and pharmaceutical companies profit from the current system.